KenKundert/svg_schematic/README.rst

 One thing to note is that *Schematic* normally keeps track of the location and extent of the schematic objects and sizes the drawing accordingly.
 It will be unaware of anything added directly to the drawing though the *svgwrite* methods.
+As a result, these objects may fall partially or completely outside the bounds of the drawing.
+You can add padding when you first instantiate *Schematic* or you can use the *svgwrite* *viewbox* method to extend the bounds.

 *Schematic* offers an alternative to the *text* method of *svgwrite*. *add_text* takes only the text, the placement, and the alignment and uses *Schematic*